Mano River Union

 On 20 May 2004, the Union was reactivated at a summit of the three leaders of the Mano River Union states: Presidents Lansana Conté of Guinea and Ahmad Tejan Kabbah of Sierra Leone and Chairman Gyude Bryant of Liberia.
-On 15 May 2008, Cote d'Ivoire agreed to join the union.
+On 15 May 2008, Côte d'Ivoire agreed to join the union.

 Organizational structure

 The MRU is run by a secretariat, headed by a Secretary-General.
+Ambassador Simeon M-B. Harrison is the current Secretary-General of the Mano River Union.
+He became the 10th Secretary General.
+He replaced Madam Maria G. Harrison in May 2024.
 When Secretary-General Habib Diallo was killed in a car crash in 2011, his successor was the first woman to hold that office: Dr Saran Daraba Kaba.
 The Mano River Union Secretariat is based in Freetown, Sierra Leone, with offices in Conakry, Guinea and Monrovia, Liberia.
 In April 2016 the Union announced plans to form a Mano River Union Parliament, where legislators from the four member states will work to coordinate national legislation on matters of regional importance.
 To date this idea has been shelved as the cost and the structure of another parliamentary body whose relevance remains to be appreciated.